danielrippa/wlsc/README.md

 The content of all .LS files referenced with the `dependency` keyword will be included in the .WSF file, even those indirectly  referenced by the .LS files that were also referenced by the .LS files themselves.

-WLS files use a slightly different syntax from .LS files so that comment lines are preserved in .WLS files as opposed to comments in .LS files that are consumed and not emitted by the LiveScript compiler.
+WLS files use a slightly different syntax from .LS files where `do ->` is not needed and considered redundant.

 E.g.